Research

 About the Director of the Archaeology Program’s Applied Laboratory:

-For the past 14 years Dr. Linda France Stine has been the director of the Archaeology Program Applied Laboratory.
+For 14 years Dr. Linda France Stine was the director of the Archaeology Program Applied Laboratory.
 Stine’s community-engaged work is well-suited to the Archaeology Program’s goal of providing students affordable, diverse training in archaeology laboratory and field methods.
 Her on-going public archaeology investigations are driven by her research combined with community requests for expert advice on regional historic preservation projects.
 Past community-based examples, which incorporated student learning opportunities in fieldschools, honor’s research, laboratory internships, class projects, and magnetometer surveys, occurred at:

 Volunteering:

-Students should inquire about volunteering on Dr. Stine’s public archaeology field and laboratory projects.
-Public or community-engaged archaeology includes an open door to public participation. (hours depend on student regular volunteers- know soon)
+Students should inquire about volunteering on public archaeology field and laboratory projects.
+Public or community-engaged archaeology includes an open door to public participation. (hours depend on student regular volunteers)

 Additional Laboratory Hours by prior arrangement